 PASE centre members

-Our team consists of an international group of researchers who regularly promote their work and national and international conferences.
-Many Centre members currently act as external examiners for UG and M-level degrees and doctoral theses, are on the editorial board of journals, have had British Psychological Society (BPS) section board positions, and are regularly invited to give talks and keynotes.
+Our team consists of an international group of researchers who regularly promote their work at national and international conferences.
+Many Centre members currently act as external examiners for UG and M-level degrees and doctoral theses, are editors and on the editorial board of journals, have had British Psychological Society (BPS) section board positions, and are regularly invited to give talks and keynotes.
 We support early career and junior staff in seeking out such opportunities and use a mentoring system to facilitate this.

 PASE member, Dr Elena Hoicka has published an article for the Conversation.
 The article focuses on the role of touchscreen on children's play and learning.